 New Jersey's restart and recovery is guided by data, improvements in public health, and the capacity to safeguard the public.
-As a result of improvements across these measures, congregate day programs are permitted to open if the following criteria are met:
+As a result of improvements across these measures, congregate day programs are currently permitted to open at 100% capacity, not superseding social distancing guidelines.
+Opening, reopening and capacity levels are no longer tied to the weekly COVID-19 ACTIVITY LEVEL INDEX (CALI).